Company Profile: Topcon

 Topcon/Exakta lenses

 As you might have deduced from the above, Topcon had to make some rather radical changes to its line of professional lenses to keep ahead of the competition.
 Hence, not all lenses that feature the Topcon/Exakta mount are fully cross-compatible, nor are their operation and ergonomics entirely similar.
-While most of these differences matter little for adapting Topcon/Exakta lenses, it is worthwhile to enumerate the main variants of Topcon/Exakta lenses:
+While most of these differences matter little for adapting Topcon/Exakta lenses on modern cameras, it is worthwhile to enumerate the main variants of Topcon/Exakta lenses:

 Auto-TOPCOR